 An exclusive media workshop held by Porsche Asia Pacific, in line with Innovfest Unbound (27-28 June), gave insight into how the Porsche Digital Lab incorporates new technologies - such as artificial intelligence (AI) and blockchain - into solutions to help staff do their work more efficiently and improve the security of the cars.

 This include a wearable device that uses sound sensors and AI to help staff ensure the electronic plug connections in its cars are well connected.
 Another development is an application that makes use of blockchain to unlock its cars even without WiFi connections as well as properly documents when someone opened a car and for how long.

 Human Resources spoke to Hendel to uncover the key to creating innovative ideas, as well as how upcoming technological developments can change the way we live and work.

 Q In the Porsche Digital Lab, many interesting things are being developed.
 What is a key aspect to creating such innovative ideas?

 In the end it all comes down to diversity.
 We try to have real diverse teams which means from cultural backgrounds, but also educational backgrounds so we have all types of people there.
-When you have a diverse group of people, it is fun because they are can learn from each other.
+When you have a diverse group of people, it is fun because they can learn from each other.

 If we are all the same, it is good because everyone knows what you are talking about.
-But if you get attached from the back, no one will see it.
+But if you get attacked from the back, no one will see it.
 With a diverse team, we are all standing in a circle, back to back.
-While I won’t be able to see what the person directly behind me is seeing, no one can attack us.
+While I won't be able to see what the person directly behind me is seeing, no one can attack us.